 - Faded hyperpigmentation

 - More youthful-looking skin

-Remember, the specific benefits you'll reap from your DNA Facial are based on the results of genetic testing.
+Remember, the specific benefits you'll reap from your DNA Facial are based on the results of genetic testing, and the recommended treatment.
 To put it in perspective, a publicist for a DNA testing company once told me that if I were a house, the results would show me the blueprint for the house, essentially what the foundation is like.
-It doesn’t tell me what state the house is in right now or how it will fair in the future.
+It doesn’t tell me what state the house is in right now or how it will fare in the future.
 So if I don’t take care of the house, the paint will peel, the walls will crack.
-If I maintain the house, it can withstand a lot of bad things that are thrown at it, and in a house’s case, that’s turbulent weather and spilled wine.
+But if I maintain the house, it can withstand a lot of bad things that are thrown at it, and in a house’s case, that’s turbulent weather and spilled wine.
 In my skin’s case, that’s a lack of sun protection and too many glasses of wine.
-Essentially, the results are just a guide to your genetics.
+Essentially, the results are just a potential guide to your genetics.

 Dependent on those results, Kerr creates an anti-aging program that's tailored to your skin and targets any current skin concerns you're experiencing.
-It’s worth noting, however, that Kerr's website mentions that optimal benefits are best achieved by getting a DNA facial every four to six weeks.
-Whether or not that's necessary is subjective.
+It’s worth noting, however, that Kerr’s website recommends maintenance treatments every four to six weeks.
+Whether or not that’s necessary is subjective.

 How to Prepare for a DNA Facial

 Before the treatment comes the consultation.
-I arrived at the Phi Clinic on Harley Street not really knowing what to expect.
+I arrived at the PHI Clinic on Harley Street not really knowing what to expect.
 My results had arrived a few weeks before, and Kerr had read over them before I arrived.
-Funny to think we had never met, yet she knew more about the skin I had lived in for 31 years than I did.
+It’s funny to think we had never met, yet she knew more about the skin I had lived in for 31 years than I did.